Peanut Introduction: Why Not Bamba?

 Bamba is a snack food

-The USDA, AAP and NIH guidelines recommend introducing allergenic foods as early as 4-6 months of age, based on the results of landmark clinical studies.
+The USDA-HHS Scientific Report of the 2020 Dietary Guidelines Advisory Committee states: "Strong evidence suggests that introducing peanut in the first year of life (after 4 months of age) may reduce risk of food allergy to peanuts.”
 However, many babies are not ready for solid foods at this early age.
 (In fact, the American Academy of Pediatrics recommends waiting to start solid food introduction until baby is at least 6 months old.)

 In contrast, Ready, Set, Food! easily dissolves into a bottle of breastmilk (or formula), making allergen introduction simple even if your baby is not ready for solid foods.